Active pulsatile gels: from chemical microreactor to polymeric actuator: Results and discussion

-More precisely, the coupling via diffusion to the environment can be written as $\it{\alpha=\frac{D}{L}}$ with $\it{D}$ the diffusion coefficient of the chemicals, and $\it{L}$ the scale over which the chemical gradient is built. $\it{L}$ can be controlled either by diffusion only or by diffusion and reaction, in case the chemical leaving the gel reacts in the media exterior to the gel.
-In the diffusion controlled case, $\it{L}=\it{R}$, whereas in the reaction-diffusion limited case, $\it{L}=\sqrt{\frac{\it{D}}{\it{k}}}$, with $\it{k}$ the rate constant of consumption of the activator (SM 1-reaction A.2 of the Vanag-Epstein model with $\it{k_{1}}\mathrm{=2\times10^{6} M.s^{-1}}$).
-The reaction-diffusion lengthscale is estimated to be smaller than the diffusion lengthscale for these experimental conditions, and we thus conclude that the outward flux of the activator is controlled by its reaction-diffusion property.
+More precisely, the coupling via diffusion to the environment can be written as $\it{\alpha=\frac{D_{m}}{L}}$ with $\it{D_{m}}$ the diffusion coefficient of the chemicals, and $\it{L}$ the scale over which the chemical gradient is built. $\it{L}$ can be controlled either by diffusion only or by diffusion and reaction, in case the chemical leaving the gel reacts in the media exterior to the gel.
+In the diffusion controlled case, $\it{L}=\it{R}$, whereas in the reaction-diffusion limited case, $\it{L}=\sqrt{\frac{\it{D_{m}}}{\it{k}}}$, with $\it{k}$ the rate constant of consumption of the activator (SM 1-reaction A.2 of the Vanag-Epstein model with $\it{k_{1}}\mathrm{=2\times10^{6}}$ $\mathrm{M.s^{-1}}$).
+The reaction-diffusion lengthscale is estimated to be 0.022 $\mathrm{\mu m}$ and the diffusion lengthscale is the size of the bead, ie 100 $\mathrm{\mu m}$, 220 $\mathrm{\mu m}$, 285 $\mathrm{\mu m}$ for the experimental conditions used.
+We thus conclude that the outward flux of the activator is controlled by its reaction-diffusion property.